Credit: Flickr / Eduardo / CC BY-SA 2.0

 The dish is available almost all year round.
 And, usually is mixed with honey and egg white.
 In Alicante, turrón contains pieces of almond that makes it more mouth-watering.

-Another wonderful must-try snack is buñuelo, which is a fried dough ball sprinkled with cinnamon-sugar mixture.
+Another wonderful must-try snack is buñuelo, which is a fried dough ball sprinkled with a cinnamon-sugar mixture.
 These mouthful textures have a soft crumb and crispy crust, which is quite delightful.